openstack/training-guides/doc/upstream-training/source/slides/howitsmade-governance.rst

 Active Project Contributor (APC)
 ================================

+- Subset of ATCs who have contributed to a specific project
-- Actively contributing to an OpenStack project
+- Same criteria as ATC except for contirbutions to a project

-  - Also ATC
-  - Attends project meetings
-  - Participates in project related mail threads on the mailing lists

 - OpenStack project specific status

 Project Team Leads (PTLs)